devicetree-org/devicetree-specification/source/devicetree-basics.rst

 The *unit-address* component of the name is specific to the bus type on which the node sits.
-It consists of one or more ASCII characters from the set of characters in ?.
+It consists of one or more ASCII characters from the set of characters in :numref:`node-name-characters`.
 The unit-address must match the first address specified in the *reg* property of the node.
 If the node has no *reg* property, the *@unit-address* must be omitted and the *node-name* alone differentiates the node from other nodes at the same